phyzach/LaTeX/README.md

-Stores all of my CVs and LaTeX documents in a version controlled environment.
+Stores all of my LaTeX documents in a version controlled environment.
 Please utilize VSCode when reading these.

 Thanks!